History of the World, Part II

-History of the World, Part II is an American sketch comedy limited series, which debuted in March 2023 on Hulu.
-Written and produced by Mel Brooks, Wanda Sykes, Nick Kroll, Ike Barinholtz, and David Stassen, the series serves as a sequel to the 1981 film written and directed by Brooks, with sketches parodying events from different periods of human history and legend.
+History of the World, Part II is an American sketch comedy limited television series written and produced by Mel Brooks, Wanda Sykes, Nick Kroll, Ike Barinholtz, and David Stassen.
+The series serves as a sequel to the 1981 film written and directed by Brooks, with sketches parodying events from different periods of human history and legend.
+It premiered on March 6, 2023, on Hulu.

 Cast

 The cast features a large ensemble, including a core of several regulars who are also among the series writers: